 Conservative, cosmetic dental fillings for the long, healthy, and attractive smile!

 At Smile Today Dental in Glenview, Illinois, we enjoy working closely with our diverse patients to preserve their natural teeth and prevent the need for restorative treatment.
-If restorations are necessary, Drs Evelyn Kidonakis, Jinyoung Yoo, and Amir Danesh recommend the most conservative treatment options without sacrificing the restored tooth’s durability and long-lasting strength and health.
+If restorations are necessary, Drs Evelyn Kidonakis, and Jinyoung Yoo recommend the most conservative treatment options without sacrificing the restored tooth’s durability and long-lasting strength and health.
 Dental fillings are among those conventional therapeutic options.
 Modern dental fillings are also fabricated with non-metals, such as composite resin, to conservatively rebuild a portion of a tooth damaged by a cavity.

 What makes composite fillings conservative?